satvikmaurya/satvikmaurya.github.io/index.md

 ## News

+- **[May 2023]** A patent application I worked on at AMD Research (Event-Triggered Dynamic Power Management) has been submitted to the USPTO!
 - **[March 2023]** I presented our work HERQULES at the APS March Meeting in Las Vegas!
 - **[March 2023]** Our paper HERQULES was accepted at ISCA 2023!
 - **[November 2022]** I have been awarded the [Hiran Mayuk](https://research.cs.wisc.edu/arch/uwarch-wiki2/index.php/Main/HiranMayuk) award by UW Computer Architecture!